Evangelical Missionary Society of Mayurbhanj

 The Evangelical Missionary Society of Mayurbhanj (EMSM) was established in 1895 at the instance of Sriram Chandra Bhanj Deo, the then-Maharaja of Mayurbhanj State.
 It was founded by Kate Allenby.

-It is a registered Non-Government Organisation (NGO) in India.
-The society is also registered in Australia, and has run the Mayurbhanj Leprosy Home since 1982.Graham Stains, an Australian missionary, formalized the organization of the Leprosy Home.
-He was killed in 1999 while he led EMMS.
+It is a registered non-governmental organisation (NGO) in India.
+The society is also registered in Australia, and has run the Mayurbhanj Leprosy Home since 1982.
+Graham Staines, an Australian missionary, formalized the organization of the Leprosy Home.
+He was murdered in 1999 while he led EMMS.